Dynamic Channel Bonding in Spatially Distributed High-Density WLANs: Interactions in frequency and space

 Despite being a very simple scenario, we have shown that it is not straightforward to determine the optimal DCB policy that the AP in each WLAN must follow.
 Evidently, in a non-overlapping scenario, AM would be the optimal policy for both WLANs because of the non-existence of inter-WLAN contention.
 However, this is not a typical case in dense scenarios and, consequently, AM may not be adopted as de facto DCB policy, even though it provides more flexibility than SCB.
 This simple toy scenario also serves to prove that some intelligence should be implemented in the APs in order to harness the information gathered from the environment.

-Concerning the throughput differences in the values obtained by SFCTMN and \texttt{11axHDWLANsSim},\footnote{In \texttt{11axHDWLANsSim} the throughput is simply computed as the number of useful bits (corresponding to data packets) that are successfully transmitted divided by the observation time of the simulation.} we note that the main disparities correspond to the AM and SCB policies.
-It is important to remark that while SFCTMN \newver{considers neither} backoff collisions nor NAV periods, \texttt{11axHDWLANsSim} actually does so in a more realistic way.
-Therefore, in \texttt{11axHDWLANsSim}, whenever there is a slotted backoff collision, the RTS packets can be decoded by the STAs in both WLANs if the CE is accomplished.
+Concerning the throughput differences in the values obtained by SFCTMN and \texttt{Komondor},\footnote{In \texttt{Komondor} the throughput is simply computed as the number of useful bits (corresponding to data packets) that are successfully transmitted divided by the observation time of the simulation.} we note that the main disparities correspond to the AM and SCB policies.
+It is important to remark that while SFCTMN \newver{considers neither} backoff collisions nor NAV periods, \texttt{Komondor} actually does so in a more realistic way.
+Therefore, in \texttt{Komondor}, whenever there is a slotted backoff collision, the RTS packets can be decoded by the STAs in both WLANs if the CE is accomplished.
 That is why the average throughput is consequently increased.

 Regarding the NAV periods, an interesting \newver{phenomenon occurs} in \textit{Scenario I} when implementing SCB, AM or PU.
 While the RTS packets sent by B cannot be decoded by A because its primary channel is always outside the possible transmission channels of B (i.e., $p_\text{A}=2 \notin C_\text{B}^\text{tx}=\{3,3\}$ or $\{3,4\}$), the opposite occurs when A transmits them.
 Due to the fact that the RTS is duplicated in each of the basic channels used for transmitting, whenever A transmits in its whole allocated channel, B is able to decode the RTS (i.e., $p_\text{B}=3 \in C_\text{A}^\text{tx} = \{1,2,3,4\}$) and enters in NAV consequently.